-The company's strong cash flow has largely stemmed from its relatively stable operating margins (an average of 29.9% over the last four years) along with low financial expenses over the same period.
-The receipt of timely tariff adjustments over the last four years along with continuous annual volume sales growth explain the company's relatively stable and strong operating margins registered during this period.
+Sanepar's debt profile is adequate as long term debt maturities are comfortably covered by CFO after dividends.
+The company's strong cash flow has largely stemmed from its relatively stable operating margins (an average of 28% over the last four years) along with still adequate interest coverage (4.0x in the LTM June 2015).
+The receipt of timely tariff adjustments over the last four years along with continuous annual volume sales growth explain the company's adequate operating margins registered during this period.